tejasv9081/Trip-Saathi/README.md

 - **Google OAuth Integration**: Easy and secure login with **Google OAuth**.
 - **Responsive Design**: Built with **React** and **Vite**, Trip-Saathi is fully responsive and works flawlessly on all devices.
 - **Tailwind CSS**: A modern, utility-first CSS framework for a sleek and responsive UI.
+- **Interactive Maps & Booking:**:
+-**1.Directions:** Click on any place to get directions on Google Maps.
+--**2.
+Hotel Booking:** Click on any hotel to book directly from your preferred booking site (e.g., Booking.com, Airbnb, etc.).

 ---